StyLitGAN: Prompting StyleGAN to Produce New Illumination Conditions: Approach

 \section{Approach}

-We follow convention and manipulate StyleGAN2~\cite{Karras2019stylegan2} by adjusting the $\vect{w^+}$ latent variables.
-We do not modify StyleGAN2, but instead seek a set of lighting directions $\vect{d}_i$ which are independent of $\vect{w^+}$ and which have desired effects on the generated image.
-We obtain these directions by constructing losses that capture the desired outcomes, then searching for directions that minimize these losses.
-We find all lighting directions at once.
-We use 2000 randomly generated StyleGAN2 images to search for lighting directions that are distinct and realistic for several images.
+We follow convention and manipulate StyleGAN~\cite{Karras2019stylegan2} by adjusting the $\vect{w^+}$ latent variables.
+We do not modify StyleGAN, but instead, seek a set of lighting directions $\vect{d}_i$ which are independent of $\vect{w^+}$ and which have desired effects on the generated image.
+We obtain these directions by constructing losses that capture the desired outcomes, then search for directions that minimize these losses.
+We find all directions at once and use 2000 randomly generated images for this search.
+Once found, these lighting directions are applicable to all other generated images.
 Our search procedure only sees each image once.
-The pretrained models of StyleGAN for different scenes where obtained from~\cite{yu2021dual, epstein2022blobgan}.
-Figure~\ref{fig:approach} summarizes our procedure.
+Fig.~\ref{fig:approach} summarizes our procedure and we call our model StyLitGAN.

+{\bf Base StyleGAN Models:} We use baseline pretrained models from ~\cite{yu2021dual} that use a dual-contrastive loss to train StyleGAN for bedrooms, faces and churches.
+We also use baseline pretrained StyleGAN2 models from ~\cite{epstein2022blobgan} for conference rooms and kitchen, dining and living rooms.

-{\bf Decomposition:} We decompose images into $A \times S +G$, where $A$ models albedo effects and $S$ and $G$ model diffuse shading and gloss effects respectively.
-We use the method of~\cite{forsyth2020intrinsic}, which is easily adapted because it uses only samples from statistical models and is self-supervised.
-We refer to $A$ as a persistent map, because it is not affected by lighting, and $S$ and $G$ as transient maps.
-While the resulting method does not appear to be competitive in WHDR score, it yields strong relighting performance.
-Supplementary material describes the training data and procedures in greater detail.
+{\bf Decomposition:} We decompose images into albedo, shading and gloss maps (gloss; only when available) as $A \times S + G$, where $A$ models albedo effects and $S$ and $G$ model shading and gloss effects respectively.
+We use the method of Forsyth and Rock~\cite{forsyth2020intrinsic}, which is easily adapted because it uses only samples from statistical models that are derived from Land's Retinex theory~\cite{land1977retinex} and is self-supervised.
+We can construct many decompositions using their approach by changing the statistical spatial model parameters.
+We evaluate several such decomposition models under several hyperparameters settings and create a large pool of relighting directions.
+We finalize our directions using a forward selection process that provides minimal albedo and geometry shift with a large relighting diversity (Section~\ref{sec:model_selection}).